Certificate in Transport Maintenance - Level 1 - Full-time (North Devon)

 North Devon Campus

-These days, there's a lot more to car maintenance than being good with a spanner.
-Modern cars are complex and computerised, so there's a lot to learn; but, if you want to work on vehicles for a living, it all starts here.
+These days, there's a lot more to car maintenance and repair than being good with a spanner.
+Modern cars are very complex and computerised, so there's a lot to learn; but, if you want to work on vehicles for a living, it all starts here.

-This qualification combines exciting practical sessions with the theory needed to succeed in the industry.
+This qualification combines exciting practical sessions with the theory needed to achieve a great foundation to progress into the industry.

 This study programme is an ideal combination of practical lessons taught in our excellent, fully-equipped workshops, and the theory behind the maintenance and repair of motor vehicles.